 Since I’ve been home, I leave a few moments earlier, so I don’t have to rush.

 - Patience, as they say, is a virtue.
-If you doubt it, just ask me about the four hours I spent sitting in one spot at the famous and incredible watering hole in Etosha National Park (pictured here) waiting for and watching the parade of elephants, zebras, giraffes, springbok, eland, oryx and rhino.
+If you doubt it, just ask me about the four hours I spent sitting in one spot at the famous and incredible watering hole in Etosha National Park (pictured here) binge watching the parade of elephants, zebras, giraffes, springbok, eland, oryx and rhino.